sacherjj/CasperLabs/docs/NODE.md

 ```

 ##### Step 6: Start the Node - Validator with Highway Parameters for Testnet
 If the validator keys have been added to Testnet genesis block, use this command line to start the node.
+These options are part of the `run` command for the node.

 ```
 casperlabs-node run \
     --tls-key ./keys/node.key.pem \